 How long had your parties gone for?

 We ran them pretty regularly for about five years, usually at my home.
-When we finished a lot of the guests splintered out and began their own private circles.
-They began organising secret parties that were strictly not spoken about, just in order to keep the local gangsters and thugs out.
+When we finished, a lot of the guests splintered out and began their own private circles.
+They began organizing secret parties that were strictly not spoken about, just in order to keep the local gangsters and thugs out.
 These parties trickled down to India, and even back to London as well.
 Some are still running in private today.
 Whenever I go to Mumbai, Dubai, or Karachi, I'll receive a phone call from an old acquaintance asking if I want to party like the old days.

 Maybe it does, but usually the people who will tell you that are so are hung up in their own insecurities.
 Religion to me is a personal thing, a direct relationship with Allah.
 I believe in right and wrong.
 I've never harmed anyone in my life, and I believe if I'm ever judged that the good will outweigh the bad.
-We had a great time and allowed people to explore their relationships and themselves more then they ever thought possible.
+We had a great time and allowed people to explore their relationships and themselves more than they ever thought possible.
 It was like a taste of heaven and hell in a world that didn't seem to have a place for us.

 Do you find yourself still reminiscing about those days?

 All the time.
-We had so much fun, we were really out there exploring, not like the youth today stuck behind their computer screens.
+We had so much fun.
+We were really out there exploring, not like the youth today stuck behind their computer screens.
 We had big ideas and the courage to pursue them.
-The further I've moved away from that era and place, I've found myself gravitating toward a suit and tie affair, a very sober conservative lifestyle.
+The further I've moved away from that era and place, I've found myself gravitating toward a suit and tie affair, a very sober, conservative lifestyle.
 But maybe that's the spirit of the times we live in today.